Jonathan India Player Props: Reds vs. Padres

 - India is hitting .256 with 17 doubles, 10 home runs and 32 walks.

-- Among qualified batters, he ranks 80th in batting average, while his on-base percentage ranks 41st and he is 97th in slugging.
+- Among qualifying hitters in MLB, he ranks 81st in batting average, 48th in on-base percentage, and 100th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.